List-Decodable Sparse Mean Estimation

 \section{Abstract}

-Robust mean estimation is one of the most important problems in statistics: given a set of samples $\{x_1, \dots, x_n\} \subset \mathbb{R}^d$ where an $\alpha$ fraction are drawn from some distribution $D$ and the rest are adversarially corrupted, it aims to estimate the mean of $D$.
+Robust mean estimation is one of the most important problems in statistics: given a set of samples in $\mathbb{R}^d$ where an $\alpha$ fraction are drawn from some distribution $D$ and the rest are adversarially corrupted, we aim to estimate the mean of $D$.
 A surge of recent research interest has been focusing on the list-decodable setting where $\alpha \in (0, \frac12]$, and the goal is to output a finite number of estimates among which at least one approximates the target mean.
-In this paper, we consider that the underlying distribution is Gaussian and the target mean is $k$-sparse.
+In this paper, we consider that the underlying distribution $D$ is Gaussian with $k$-sparse mean.
 Our main contribution is the first polynomial-time algorithm that enjoys sample complexity $O\big(\mathrm{poly}(k, \log d)\big)$, i.e. poly-logarithmic in the dimension.
-One of the main algorithmic ingredients is using low-degree sparse polynomials to filter outliers, which may be of independent interest.
+One of our core algorithmic ingredients is using low-degree {\em sparse polynomials} to filter outliers, which may find more applications.